 Programs for Siblings

-- A Day for Sibs: Through collaboration with children’s hospitals and/or community organizations, we provide a day of fun that includes opportunities for laughter, creativity, information, recreational games and social support from other siblings standing in similar shoes.
-Each event is focused on a theme where siblings have the opportunity to make a craft, enjoy a snack, play age-appropriate games, get to know other siblings and receive encouragement, support and recognition of the valuable role they play in the care of their sick sister or brother.
+- Sib Day Curriculum: Children’s hospitals and/or community organizations use the Allie’s Helping Hands Sib Day curriculum to customize events for siblings.
+These events include opportunities for laughter, creativity, information, recreational games and social support from other siblings.
+Siblings make crafts, enjoy snacks, play games, get to know other siblings and receive encouragement, support, and recognition of the valuable role they play in the care of their sick sister or brother.
+The curriculum provides step-by-step directions on how to plan and implement a Sib Day event.
+To purchase this step-by-step guide click here.
+Suggested donation $100.00.